Kevin McElvanna

 Kevin McElvanna is an Irish Gaelic footballer from the small club of Madden south-west of Armagh city.
 He played at senior level for the Armagh county team from 2001 to 2006 as a defender.
-He is a keen flotist.

 Football career

 McElvanna attended Queen's University Belfast.
 He won a Sigerson Cup in 2000 and received a Full Blue award for his football achievements.
 He also captained Armagh's U21 team to an Ulster Under-21 Football Championship.
 McElvanna was selected for the Armagh senior panel in 2001.
 In his six years as a panel member, he won four Ulster Senior Football Championship medals and one All-Ireland Senior Football Championship medal.
 Although he wasn't always in the Armagh first team, McElvanna played an important role in games such as the 2004 Ulster semi-final.